kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

    ![](./Images/8-7-25-l1-31.png)

-1. To retrieve a specific experiment, you can get it by its name:
+1. To retrieve a specific experiment by its name, add a new code cell with the following code and run it:

     ```python
    experiment_name = "experiment-churn"